arikrayi/arikrayi/README.md

 Hi 👋 My name is Arik Rayi Arkananta
 ====================================

-Computer Science Student at ITB
+Informatics Student at ITB
 -------------------------------

-I'm a Penultimate Computer Science student from Bandung Institute of Technology who's interested in backend/frontend engineering, security engineering, and operating system.
+I'm a Informatics student from Institut Teknologi Bandung who's interested in backend/frontend engineering, security engineering, and operating system.
 I have a lot of experience in projects from my college and excited to learn new things in software engineering.
 You can see some of my projects here in my repo :D
 * 🌍  I'm based in Bandung
 * ✉️  You can contact me at [arikrayi@gmail.com](mailto:arikrayi@gmail.com)
 * 🧠  I'm learning frontend development with React